mainettis/darksun/docs/workflow.md

 #### Staging

 You stage your work by adding it to the next commit.
 Previously, you used the `git add .` command to add new files and noted that doing this also staged them for the next commit.
 If you've modified files in the toolset (or some other way) and they're now in your repository, you can check the status of those files by using the following command:
 ```
 git status
 ```

 This will display all new and changed files in your repository and whether those files will be included in the next commit or now.
 If you see any files that are marked as not being committed, but you want them include, run the `git add .` command again to ensure they're included.
-If you don't to include all of the changed file, but just some specific file, you can use:
+If you don't want to include all of the changed file, but just some specific file, you can use:
 ```
-git add <filename>
+git add <filename.ext>
 ```

 This will stage only the selected file to the next commit.
 Use `git  status` again to check the status of these files.